 Russwater RPG Ruleset

-A fluffier RPG with less crunch
+A simple ruleset for an RPG with less crunch

 The PDF of this ruleset is available at